 What is Mental Health First Aid Training?

-Mental health illness is a global issue with mental disorders and substance abuse disorders accounting for 7.4% of the total disease burden.
-These disorders are the most important risk factor as a precursor to suicide.
+Mental health illness is a global issue with mental disorders and substance misuse disorders accounting for 7.4% of the total disease burden.
+These disorders are the most important risk factor as a precursor to suicidal thoughts.
 Issues of stigma, lack of help-seeking and lack of knowledge of the professional care that’s available and how to access it, sees many people who need help, continue to not receive it.

 Mental health first aid training aims to increase participants’ knowledge about mental health in general, together with common disorders (e.g. depression, anxiety, psychosis, substance abuse, self-harm, suicidal behaviours, panic attacks and traumatic events) and available treatment options.

 The aim is to reduce the stigma surrounding mental disorders, as negative attitudes have an adverse impact on supportive and help-seeking behaviours.

 Through teaching proactive techniques that can facilitate healthy relations and communication, mental health first aid training aims to equip the participant with skills to provide help to a person in distress or someone who is suicidal.
 Mental health first aid training is generally a two-day course that usually includes information on

 - Signs and symptoms of a mental health issue at work